project-forth-works/project-forth-works.github.io/Template/README.md

 *Present additional (possibly more sophisticated) implementations, e.g for a specific microcontroller boards, a specific Forth system or in Standard Forth.*
 *Try to state precisely what implementations you present and what requirements they have.
 No need to be portable here: Embrace the difference*

+## Possible issues

+*Please describe any problems that can occur related to the idea that you describe.*
+*What were stumbling stones, what issues are important for others to know?*

 ## Background information